System-wide Pay Plan Titles

 Examples

-Job Profit Title Good Business Title Rationale
+Job Profile Title Good Business Title Rationale

 Student Development Specialist II Collegiate Council Advisor Aquatic Events Specialist Provides idea of work and location